 The greatest advantage, of course, is you can invest in real estate with a zero-net investment of your own cash.
 Once you refinance, you have exactly $0 of your own money invested in the property.

 Which is not the same as buying a rental property with no money down.
-You still need cash for the initial down payment, even though you’ll get it back a few months later when you refinance through a lender like Visio.
+You still need cash for the initial down payment, even though you’ll get it back a few months later when you refinance through a private lender like Visio.
 Luckily for you, there are plenty of creative ways to come up with a down payment for your next property.

 You’ll also need cash for the first round of work; while the purchase-rehab lender finances the property renovations, they only reimburse you after each round of work is completed.